How To Host a Webinar: Everything You Need To Know

 People are busy and often face competing demands for their time.
 For people on a hectic schedule or with multiple responsibilities, online events can feel like a luxury they can’t enjoy.
 Respecting people's time makes attendance easier for everyone.

 Have webinars that are only as long as necessary.
-Offer a recording for people who can’t make it, and schedule your webinar for times that are accessible to a wide range of people.
+Offer a recording for people who can’t make it, and schedule your webinar for times accessible to a wide range of people.
 Do whatever you can to make the webinar open and accessible to the maximum number of attendees.

 Use Event Branding